 The Texas Commission on Environmental Quality (TCEQ) has notified the MULTI-COUNTY WSC water system that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for total trihalomethanes.
 The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for total trihalomethanes at 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA), and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in your community for total trihalomethanes indicates a compliance value in quarter one of 2024 of 0.127 mg/L for DBP2-01 and 0.148 mg/L for DBP2-02.
+Analysis of drinking water in your community for total trihalomethanes indicates a compliance value in quarter three of 2024 of 0.097 mg/L for DBP2-02 and 0.119 mg/L for DBP2-01.

 Trihalomethanes are a group of volatile organic compounds that are formed when chlorine, added to the water during the treatment process for disinfection, reacts with naturally-occurring organic matter in the water.